115 Meanings

 And I guess that I just don't know

-I have made big decision
+I have made the big decision

 I'm gonna try to nullify my life

-'Cause when the blood begins to flow
+'cause when the blood begins to flow

 When it shoots up the dropper's neck